Minrish/BP-Wind-Sim/dep/basic_terminal_commands.md

 npm start

 # To get it working with django
-in two seperate terminals \n
+in two seperate terminals
-cd BP-Wind-Sim/bp_wind_sim/frontend \n
+cd BP-Wind-Sim/bp_wind_sim/frontend
-run npm dev \n
+run npm dev
-in another terminal \n
+in another terminal
-cd BP-Wind-Sim/bp_wind_sim \n
+cd BP-Wind-Sim/bp_wind_sim
-python manage.py runserver \n
+python manage.py runserver
-enter http://127.0.0.1:8000/ in your web browser \n any time you save a file it should automatically update
+enter http://127.0.0.1:8000/ in your web browser any time you save a file it should automatically update